ropimasi/ALGAFOOD_API/README.md

 <a name="technologies"></a>
 ## TECHNOLOGIES
++ Java 8+, OpenJdk-11
-+ Java, Spring Boot, Spring Web, Spring Data JPA (Hibernate), Maven, PostgreSQL, Apache-Tomcat, Postman;
++ Spring Boot, Spring Web, Spring Data JPA (Hibernate)
++ Apache-Maven
++ Apache-Tomcat, PostgreSQL;
++ Postman;
-+ Built as a standalone/self-contained application with "file.jar" packaging (the famous "fat-jar", which contains the built-in Apache-Tomcat server);
+> Built as a standalone/self-contained application with `file.jar` packaging (the famous _`fat-jar`_, which contains the built-in Apache-Tomcat server).

 &nbsp;
 &nbsp;
+&nbsp;

-<a name="gitflow"></a>
+<a name="gitflow-influences"></a>
 ## GITFLOW

 ### *GITFLOW* Influences On The Base Structure Of This Projeto
 + **_main_**: primary branch, the initial one, and the main one, which receive (merging) else branches, then to perform the full-test of the version before to release it.
 This is the branch from which the "release branch" occurs; This branch must never be deleted;
 + main/**_develop_**: the base-branch to the application development, although it is possible to occur some implementation in it, it is discouraged, as exists specifics branches to the features coding, such as the pointed ones below.
 This branch must never be deleted;
-  - main/develop/**_feature_**/**_shot_alias_**: this branch is created exclusively for feature implementation, a chosen feature according to the Project Backlog and Sprint Backlog, as it can be noticed through this feature's name.
+  - main/develop/**_feature_**/**_short_alias_**: this branch is created exclusively for feature implementation, a chosen feature according to the Project Backlog and Sprint Backlog, as it can be noticed through this feature's name.
 After the feature is completed and merged with the source branch, you can (or not) delete the branch according to the development team's culture and the needs of the project;
   - main/develop/**_bugfix_**/**_bug's_short_alias_**: this branch is created exclusively for currection of the bug (or else issues) mentioned at the branch's alias, which used to be found in test phase (or Q&A team).
 After the job on the bug/issue has been completed and merged with the source branch, you can (or not) delete the branch according to the development team's culture and the needs of the project;
 + main/**_hotfix_**/**_hotfix's_short_alias_**: this branch is created exclusively for correction of the max priority bugs (or else issues) mentioned at the branch's alias, which are found in the prerelease test phase (or Q&A team) or more commonly found by the user, so reported after released.

 &nbsp;